digitalinnovationone/dio-lab-open-source/community/macuare.md

 Professional with over
 15 years of expertise in hardware and software development.
 Willing to travel and relocate as necessary.
 Results oriented.
 Proactive leader.
 Expertise in troubleshoot and implement reengineering/quality improvement processes.
 Technical support, team or independent work.
+I like the sport, Walking, To know new places, play instruments, music and to speak a lot.

 |Contact Me|
 |-|